I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/nf-gpioclx-gpio-clx-registerclient.md

 <p> </p>

 ## -remarks
 <p>The GPIO controller driver calls this method to register its event callback functions with GpioClx.
 Typically, the driver calls this method from its <b>DriverEntry</b> routine, which runs shortly after the driver is loaded into memory.</p>

 <p>Later, just before the GPIO controller driver unloads, the driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439498">GPIO_CLX_UnregisterClient</a> method to cancel its registration with GpioClx.</p>

-<p>The GPIO controller driver calls this method to register its event callback functions with GpioClx.
-Typically, the driver calls this method from its <b>DriverEntry</b> routine, which runs shortly after the driver is loaded into memory.</p>

-<p>Later, just before the GPIO controller driver unloads, the driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439498">GPIO_CLX_UnregisterClient</a> method to cancel its registration with GpioClx.</p>